-As one of the most popular robo-advisors, Betterment has accumulated over $13.5 billion in client assets from hundreds of thousands of investors.
-Like other robo-advisors, Betterment relies on a computer model and a team of investment managers to manage client funds.
-In this Betterment review, we will see what sets Betterment apart from Wealthfront, Personal Capital, Ellevest, and other robo-advisors.
+Like other robo-advisors, Betterment relies on a computer algorithm and a team of investment managers to manage client funds.
+In this Betterment review, you will see how Betterment stands apart from its competitors and why it deserves its perfect rating.

 Table of Contents